jcmcnch/stfx-microeco-lab/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+#title: Meet the Team
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Principal Investigators
+    - PI
-    - Researchers
+    - Postdocs
     - Grad Students
-    - Administration
+    - Undergraduate Students
     - Visitors
     - Alumni
 design: